By: Bradley Wyatt on March 10th, 2021

 GSA is very firm in its requirement that you are an established and respected vendor who the government can easily and safely conduct business with.
 Some basic requirements your organization should maintain to sell through the GSA MAS program include:

 - Being in business for at least 2 years.
-Please note this requirement can be waived for some IT contractors under GSA’s IT Springboard Program.
+Please note this requirement can be waived for eligible contractors under GSA’s Springboard Program.

 - Being financially stable as a company.
 In addition to needing experience selling your company's product(s) and/or service(s), you will also be required to show that you have sold your product(s) and service(s) commercially prior to selling them on a GSA Schedule contract.